Patrica

 Each state sets its own laws for estate planning, including creating power of attorney documents.
 California requires certain aspects to exist in a valid power of attorney form.
 If you fail to establish a legally valid POA, your family may find that they lack the legal right to make decisions for you regarding financial decisions, health care decisions, running a business, or maintaining your home.
 Various types of powers of attorney can help you and your loved ones experience peace of mind both now and in the future.

-If you are considering naming a power of attorney, you should speak with a power of attorney lawyer like those at our law firm right away.
+If you are considering naming a power of attorney, you should speak with an Alameda power of attorney lawyer like those at our law firm right away.
 We understand the nuances of California estate planning requirements and will stand by your side as you create the power of attorney that matches your goals and needs.
 Whether you want someone to make decisions regarding your assets or speak in your name regarding medical decisions, we can help.
-Call 510-984-2390 to schedule a free consultation with our skilled legal team.

 When Is a Power of Attorney Necessary?